Skip to ContentSkip to Navigation

 View profile page

-TAMALIKA BANERJEE is a Rosalind Franklin Fellow and the Chair of Spintronics for Functional Materials group at the Zernike Institute for Advanced Materials, University of Groningen, and member of CogniGron Centre.
+Tamalika Banerjee is a Rosalind Franklin Fellow, Professor & Chair of Spintronics of Functional Materials group at the Zernike Institute for Advanced Materials, University of Groningen, and member of CogniGron Centre.
 Her research group primarily works on Oxide Spintronics and their devices for brain-inspired computing.
 She is also the Founder (2024) of IMChip, whose patented technology is used for neuromorphic computing hardware for sustainable and responsible AI applications.

 PhDs